crs4/hl7apy/docs/tutorial/index.rst

   #...
   #ValueError: abcde is not an HL7 valid date value

-In ``QUIET`` mode, the library does not perform the checks listed above, but you can still verify if an element created with ``QUIET`` validation is compliant to the standard by calling the :func:`hl7apy.core.Element.validate` method:
+In ``TOLERANT`` mode, the library does not perform the checks listed above, but you can still verify if an element created with ``TOLERANT`` validation is compliant to the standard by calling the :func:`hl7apy.core.Element.validate` method:

 .. code-block:: python